mlopscommunity/community-survey/survey_goals_and_questions.md

 * Estimated timing
 * What we want to learn
 * Outcomes we hope to achieve by learning
-* Rough draft list of questions
+* List of questions to be asked

 # Who we are: 5 mins
 ## [2 mins] Basic demographics of person & company